 Whether you are planning an overnighter or a week long get out of town camping vacation I am sure it will be amazing.
+Discover 7 must have camping supplies you need to make sure you have packed.

 You can’t go wrong with good, cost effective camping gear.
 Getting out and enjoying the outdoors is important.
 Before we bought our current tent we shopped around, asked questions and compared prices.

+There is always something that gets forgotten.
 When you are packing for a trip away people always remember the food, the clothes, the tent and the sleeping bag.
 It’s the little things people forget.
 Like garbage bags and toilet paper.

 And sunscreen, this is the one thing my husband always forgets, or brings it and forgets to use it.